 KYTC does not have concurrent routes so no tables are planned to support concurrent routes.

 The AgileAssets system also requires a table of spatial data.
 This table will hold one geometry per route and have the following format:

+The table name is XAA_ROUTE_SDO